WHAT TO DO IN 5 DAYS IN DUBAI

 Are you planning your 5-day Dubai itinerary and wondering about the best things to do?
-Planning a trip to this fun city can seem overwhelming first but here you have the best Dubai itinerary that helps you plan your 5 days in Dubai.
+Planning a trip to this fun city can seem overwhelming first but here you a post that helps you plan your 5 days in Dubai.

 Dubai is a great place to visit – not only as a layover destination.
 From deserts to beaches, from skyscrapers to garden, from adventurous activities to relaxing at the pool with a view.
-There is definitely a lot to do – this 5-day Dubai itinerary helps you make the best of your time and see great places and doing fun activities.
+You could spend weeks there and do all the top things but with 5 days in Dubai you need to prioritise and here is what I think: a fun and easy 5-day Dubai itinerary.

-While I cannot claim to have seen it all in the city, even after numerous visits, I have discovered the top sights of the city as well as some hidden gems and so I have only listed the best of the best places and activities for your 5-day stay in Dubai.
+While I cannot claim to have seen it all in the city, even after numerous visits, I have discovered the top sights of the city as well as some hidden gems and so I have only listed the best of the best places and activities for your 5 days in Dubai.

 Disclaimer: This post contains affiliate links which mean I might earn a small commission when you buy a product (at no extra cost for you) after clicking on my link.
 More about it here.